Richard T. Hanna

-Richard Thomas Hanna (June 9, 1914 – June 9, 2001) was a U.S. Representative from California.
+Richard Thomas Hanna (June 9, 1914 – June 9, 2001) was an American lawyer and politician who served six terms as a U.S. Representative from California from 1963 to 1974.

 He became involved in a scandal dubbed Koreagate by accepting bribes from a businessman working for the South Korean government.
 He was found guilty, resigned his seat, and served one year in prison.

 History

 Hanna was born in Kemmerer, Wyoming and graduated from Pasadena Junior College, Pasadena, California.
 He received his BA and LLB from the University of California, Los Angeles and then became a lawyer in private practice, after serving in the United States Naval Air Corps from 1942 to 1945.

 Career

 Hanna served in the California State Assembly from 1956 to 1963.

+Congress

 He was elected as a Democrat to the Eighty-eighth United States Congress in 1962 and to the five succeeding Congresses (January 3, 1963 - December 31, 1974) to represent California's 34th congressional district, which then covered parts of Los Angeles and Orange counties.